Visualize Colors

 Pre-defined Palettes

-Express the hues of the HCL color space in terms of degrees from 0 to 360 (and multiples thereof) .
-Set the hue with the longest wavelengths of light, red, to zero degrees.
-Green and blue, the other primary hues, display in 120-degree increments (120 and 240 degrees, respectively).
+Express the hues of the HCL color space in degrees from 0 to 360, with values wrapping around the circle for multiples beyond that range.
+Set red, associated with the longest visible wavelengths of light, to 0 degrees.
+Green and blue, the other two reference hues, appear at 120-degree increments, 120 and 240 degrees, respectively.
 Figure 23 depicts the hues around the color wheel in 30-degree increments.
-Color names are also provided; some are global, but all are recognized by the lessR color management system.
+Color names are also provided; some are standard R color names, but all are recognized by the lessR color management system.

 The following call to getColors() generates the color wheel in Figure 23, without the color names.
 The default values for chroma and luminance are c=65 and l=60.